xshen796/Proteomics_Workshop_Practical/Setup.md

 ## Readings

-Optional readings regarding the datasets we will use:
+Optional readings on the datasets we will use:

 Readings: